AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 ![example3](https://user-images.githubusercontent.com/66059104/210634984-cfb3b8f5-482a-4119-8955-32c4fff5499b.PNG)

-All calculation stuff is ported to javascript from this: https://github.com/Delrynn/inline-sctime
+Most of the calculation stuff is ported to javascript from this: https://github.com/Delrynn/inline-sctime